larisanti/hotel-data/README.md

 ## Project Overview

-This project focuses on analyzing hotel reservations data to assess cancellation rates and revenue generated from special charges.
-The analysis highlights meticulous data preparation and accuracy, ensuring a reliable dataset for extracting meaningful insights.
-Advanced Microsoft Excel techniques were employed for data cleaning, formatting, and presentation, demonstrating proficiency in transforming raw data into actionable results.
+This project analyzes hotel reservation data to evaluate cancellation rates and revenue from special charges.
+It focuses on data cleaning, manipulation, and accuracy, ensuring reliable insights.
+Advanced Excel techniques were used for formatting and presentation, turning raw data into valuable results.

 ---